yasenstar/EA/BizArch/BAGuild_Learning.md

 #### Finally, scaling product line investments may require transforming budget and compensation models to enable cross-ecosystem investments

+# 2023

+## 2023/12/20 - BA Guild Metamodel / Business Architecture Core Metamodel (BACM) v1.0 Alignment - Part 3

+Delivering customer and related stakeholder value underpins a wide range of critical focal points for organizations including improving the customer experience, maximizing partner engagement, and ensuring that business leaders and other professionals can function at peak performance.
+Various disciplines look at value consumption, such as customer journey mapping while other disciplines focus on value creation.
+Bringing these two perspectives together establishes a focal point for maximizing investments to deliver stakeholder value while optimizing the capabilities needed to do so.
+This webinar will examine the value consumption / value creation concepts through the lens of business architecture and the role the dual view plays in selecting and shaping investments and related initiatives.

+Verification Code:BACM789

+### Recap of 3 parts

+#### Part 1: alignment of Stakeholders, Capabilities, Information, Value Streams

+#### Part 2: alignment of Organization, Strategies, Initiative, Metrics

+#### Part 3: alignment of Product, Policy, Interdisciplinary alignment of Requirements, Customer Experience and Process

+### Motivation for Alignment

+#### Business Architecture models are complex; tools are needed to manage them

+##### A single modeling standard is needed for consistency of practice and model interchange

+##### The BIZBOK mixes modeling guidance with methodology, not aimed at tool vendors

+##### The Business Architecture Guild is not a modeling standards organization

+##### Business architecture models must refer to other models of the business to support analysis

+#### The OMG providers business relevant standards, such as BPMN, UAF, VDML, CMMN, DMN, UML

+##### A business architecture standardization project was started at the OMG

+##### The resulting standard had many influences in addition to the Business Architecture Guild

+##### The OMG standardization process supports organized and coherent growth of standards

+##### OMG standards are driven by OMG members

+##### The Guild and several of its founders and members are also members of the OMG

+##### OMG Models

+###### Unified Modeling Language (UML)

+### BACM

+#### Product - Guild Metamodel

+##### Product relates to Product

+##### Business Unit delivers Product

+##### Strategy impacts Product

+##### Capability enables Product

+##### Product may contain Product Entitilement

+##### Product is part of Product Line

+##### Product delivers Value Proposition

+##### Initiative impacts Product

+##### Customer targeted services are represented by Product Entitlement

+#### BACM - Offering & ProductOfferting

+##### Offering is a contract offered by the business to LegalEntities

+##### Procurement and Merchandise Offerings are about goods (purchased and sold)

+##### Service and Outsourced Service Offerings are about providing and receiving Outcomes

+##### Offerings of multiple types may be aggregated

+##### Relations of any arity (数量) can be defined between Offerings

+##### Product - Guild Example

+###### Product enabled by Capabilities is an analysis result

+###### Sample from transportation reference model

+#### BACM - Service Offering

+##### ServiceOffering is a kind of ProductOffering for a business that provides Outcomes for a Customer using Capabilities possessed by the business

+##### ServiceOutCome is an Outcome that is wanted by the Customer (e.g. being transported from one place to another)

+##### ServiceOutcomes are produced by Capabilities (of the business or provided by partners)

+##### BACM - ServiceOffering Sample

+#### BACM - Policy

+##### BACM 1.0 beta 2 does not provide a policy concept.
+Policy can be implemented as an InformationItem scoping Capabilities (that are influenced).
+Stakeholder can be traced via an annotation.
+Issue has been raised against the specification

+###### Policy represents constraints on freedom of action.

+###### Policy influences Capability (and Capability Instances)

+###### Policy is adopted by Business Unit when Business Unit implements Capability influenced by Policy

+###### Policy is traceable to (guides) a strategy Objective

+###### Policy is decided / determined by a Stakeholder (internal or external)

+#### BACM - Requirement

+##### BACM 1.0 beta 2 does not provide a requirement concept.
+A variety of tools exist for managing requirements and the BACM can link to concepts in external tools via an External Relationship.
+Requirement management tools generally provide a linking capability that can link to concept in a BACM model

+###### Requirement specifies a change to the business (e.g. implement a capability behavior) which impacts capability behaviors (and their capabilities and instances)

+###### Requirements target Stakeholders responsible for achieving them

+###### Requirements are traceable to (fulfills) strategic objectives

+###### Requirements belong to initiatives

+###### Requirements relate to each other (constraints, alternatives, derived requirements, ...)

+###### Requirements are framed by Value Stream Stages where Value Items are expected to be enhanced

+#### BACM - Customer Experience

+##### BACM - Customer Experience - in Guild

+###### Customer Journey models the behavior of a customer

+###### The customer interacts with the business at Touchpoints where Value Items are exchanged

+###### Touchpoints are aggregated into stages that capture customer state of mind defining what must happen for the customer to move to the next stage.

+###### BACM - Customer Experience Sample - Trip

+##### BACM - Customer Experience - detail

+###### Customer Journey models the bahavior of a Customer

+###### CustomerSegment describes the customer state of mind in a stage

+###### Customers experience Outcomes at the Touchpoints in a stage

+###### The experienced Outcomes are incorporated into a ProductOffering

+###### ValueCharacteristic defines the degree to which the ValueItems provided by the business match the CustomerSegement characterizing a stage

+###### BACM - Customer Experience Sample - Trip - Detail

+#### BACM - Process

+##### BACM - Process - in Guild

+###### Process maps to Value Stream Stage and Value Stream

+###### Outcome is related to Process Outcome

+###### Process Outcome is input to and/or is output from Process

+###### Capability decomposes into Capability

+###### Capability needs and/or achieves Outcome

+###### Outcome is assigned to Value Item

+###### Value Stream Stage delivers Value Item

+###### BACM - Process - Example

+##### BACM - Process - Detail

+###### Processes and Capabilities create Outcomes and are related by these Outcomes

+###### Because of scope differences, Process Outcomes may be constituents of Capability Outcomes or vice versa.

+###### Processes may implement ValueStreams (or Stages) to create a high level process view of a value stream or stage

+###### Roles can be applied to Processes

+###### Processes can be decomposed; Activities may not be decomposed.

+###### BACM - Process - Example - Change Traveller Trip Arrangements

+* Payment Amount Outcome is part of Itinerary Change Fee Outcome

+* Implies Payment Amount Determination capability is implemented by a sub-process of Change Traveller Trip Arrangements

+* A Process may implement a Capability or Capability Behavior (but that is not the case in this example)

+### Sammary

+#### BACM and Guild Metamodel although very similar have difference in Terminology, Naming, and Details

+#### Proof of concept will be done by translating reference models into BACM

+Alignment whitepaper is published onhttps://learning.businessarchitectureguild.org/whitepapers

+## BA Guild Metamodel / Business Architecture Core Metamodel (BACM) v1.0 Alignment- Part 1

+The Business Architecture Guild has an established metamodel that details essential knowledgebase domains and associations needed to deploy and scale a BIZBOK® Guide-aligned, business architecture practice, with the latest version of this metamodel described in a Guild whitepaper.
+In parallel, with full Guild participation and leadership, a group of vendor and related member organizations of the Object Management Group (OMG) created a formal specification called the Business Architecture Core Metamodel (BACM), which is targeted for publication in early 2024.
+While the Guild metamodel and BACM are conceptually aligned, they also differ in a number of ways, with BACM being tool-implementable.
+The Guild metamodel team published a whitepaper detailing similarities and differences to enable in-house practices using the Guild metamodel and relying on BACM compliant vendor tools.
+The BA Guild Metamodel / Business Architecture Core Metamodel v1.0 Alignment (Part 1) webinar highlights key points from the whitepaper along with best practices for deploying these metamodels in practice.
+Webinar Part 1 focuses on value stream, capability, information, and stakeholder domain alignment.

+Registration for this webinar is open

+Presenter:Hermann Schlamann, Jim Rhyne, Lloyd Dugan

+###

 # 2021

 ## 2021/05/19 - Beyond Initiative Mapping (9 questions to answer using Business Architecture)